zbraiterman/security-community/sast-intro.md

 ## What's returned

-* Vulnerabilities, and severity score per vulnerability
+* Vulnerabilities and license issues found in dependencies
-* Dependency license issues
+* Vulnerabilities, and severity score per vulnerability found in code

 ![](/images/snyk_code_java_vulnerable_lab_sqli_example.png)
 * File and line number of each discovered vulnerability